 I was a student of a provider that closed down before I could finish my course.
 What do I do?

-If your provider closed while you were part-way through your study, you should read the tuition assurance and provider closures information on the Department of Education, Skills and Employment website which explains the available options.
+If your provider closed while you were part-way through your study, you should read the tuition assurance and provider closures information on the Department of Education website which explains the available options.